canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 #### Developer Community

 A strong developer community with a history of releases and continued involvement tends to demonstrate that fixes and improvements to the software will continue into the future.
-Look at who are the core developers and who is supporting the project and community.
+Look at who are the core developers and who is supporting the project and community, such as a non-profit Foundation.
 Look at when the project got started, the pace of releases and responses to requests to merge code from contributors.

 #### Availibility of Support